ibexa/documentation-user/docs/content_management/content_model.md

 A **Content Type** is comparable to a pattern or a template on which you base [Content items](content_items.md).
 Whenever you create a new Content item, you must choose its Content Type.

-The Content Type defines what Fields will be available in the Content item.
+The Content Type defines what Fields are available in the Content item.
 A Content item may only contain the Fields that are defined in the Content Type.

 [[= product_name =]] allows you to create, edit, and delete Content Types and their Fields.